Itchen Ferry (village): Details of the bombing raids

 Reports of casualties in the direct hit on the air raid shelter (24 September) are contradictory.
-One report has approx 100 fatalities and approx 50 wounded, coincidentally the total of the two raids as listed above: it may have been politically expedient to combine those figures.
+One report has approximately 100 fatalities and around 50 wounded, coincidentally the total of the two raids as listed above: it may have been politically expedient to combine those figures.
 Another source simply reports many fatalities.
 The most reliable report, because it is based on local sources in Southampton rather than RAF sources, is that the shelter was largely unoccupied because the air raid warning was late.

 Changes to street names

 When Woolston was absorbed into Southampton in 1920, there were some duplicated street names.
 The following streets in the Itchen Ferry area were changed in 1924 to avoid the consequential confusion.